rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/51_managing-devices/513_device-config-variables.md

 ## Batch Logging Configuration

-You can configure batch logging feature on a device that allows you to push the logs to the rapyuta.io platform in a specific JSON format.
-The historical logs are pushed to the platform in batches instead of small streams resulting no loss of the log data due to unstable network issues.
+You can configure the batch logging feature on a device that allows you to create a backup of device deployment logs in a single file in JSON format.
+The size and rotation logic of the backup file is governed by the following configurations.

-While configuring batch logging, you must enable it and configure the following fields.

 * **Backup Directory**: Specify the backup directory in the device to store the log files.
 * **Rotation size**: Specify the log file size in MB after which the file is rotated.